Vegan Instant Pot Potato Curry! Super quick, easy, nutritious, delicious and no fancy spices needed, plus it's really budget-friendly!

 - 4 large cloves of garlic , chopped finely

-- 900g / about 5 heaping cups potatoes , new potatoes or regular potatoes are fine.
+- 900g / about 5 heaping cups baby potatoes , regular potatoes are ok too but the waxier varieties are best because they remain firmer.
+Floury potatoes might fall apart a bit.
 Cut any larger ones into chunky bite sized pieces.
 No need to peel them unless you prefer to.

 - 500mls / around 2 cups water